 A couple of quick observations about New York: I don’t rate American coffee compared to what we have in Australia.
 What Americans call ‘good’ coffee isn’t really that good.
 Starbucks isn’t ‘good’.
 However, some of the best coffee I’ve ever had anywhere in the world was at Joe Coffee, a hole in the wall Coffee shop at Grand Central Station.
 Great coffee, great staff and quick service.

-I also liked the people.
-I had heard that New Yorkers weren’t friendly and that they were assholes, but surprisingly I never encountered this in the 2 weeks I was there.
+I liked New Yorkers too.
+I’d heard that New Yorkers weren’t friendly and that they were assholes, but surprisingly I never encountered this in the 2 weeks I was there.
 I found New Yorkers to be direct, but still friendly and helpful.

 I did find it funny however that no one ever said “please”, “thank you” or “good morning”.
 I remember saying “Good morning” to an elderly woman in the apartment block I was staying in and she walked straight past me and just ignored me as if I wasn’t there.
 I found it weird but somewhat amusing and kinda funny.
 I just quickly accepted it and adapted.
 I don’t mind.
 I’m not a fan of small talk anyway.
 It does seem however that no one in New York knows their neighbours and everyone is minding their own business.
 People are in New York for a reason.
 They’re not there to waste time or fuck around.